robgmsn/PureADSR/code/readme.md

-GMSN Pure ADSR v20170915
+GMSN Pure ADSR
-Rob Spencer 2017
+Rob Spencer 2021
 cc-by 4.0

-Full Open Source Documentation at https://gmsn.co.uk/pure-adsr including hardware files, Bill of Materials, Mouser Cart and Help Videos

-For more indepth build and general support chat, join us at the GMSN!
-Forum: https://forum.gmsn.co.uk

 The main loop() loops round continuously, everytime it goes round it calculates the current envelope value and writes it to the DAC.
 There's some logic to figure out what Mode it's in and what phase it's in, which tell's it whether it should be calculating an attack value, etc.